-Find autism schools, colleges and transition services
+Find residential autism schools, colleges and transition services

 Why use Living Autism?

-The Living Autism team will –
+We work with the independent sector and the Living Autism team will –

 • Listen to your requirements